wallythewebdev/youz-that-pokemon/README.md

 node app.js
 ```

+**or for Front End user inputs**

 **Tasks for this app**

 - [x] connect to api and retrive pokemon data
 - [x] Randomise the returned pokemon for the user
-- [ ] create a UI ineterface for the user
+- [x] create a UI ineterface for the user
-- [ ] Allow user to input custom details to narrow pokemon selection
+- [x] Allow user to input custom details to narrow pokemon selection
-- [ ] return to user pokemon picture
+- [x] return to user pokemon picture

 **Optomise**